Code-Institute-Submissions/neo-data-milestone-project/README.md

 This is undertaken as follows:
 Upon click: the value within the input box is read and the date is parsed.
 An If-else statement is utilised as follows:

-If the parsed date has a value greater than zero then the ID of the button clicked is converted to a string, this value is untilised by the 'neo_search_period' function later in the script.
+If the parsed date has a value greater than zero [ref 3] then the ID of the button clicked is converted to a string, this value is untilised by the 'neo_search_period' function later in the script.
 A nested If-else statement is then utilised.
 This is used to check whether the data visualisations have been generated previously by means of checking whether the data-display region has a hidden class associated with it.
-If the data display region does have a class 'hidden' [ref x], i.e. data hasn't been previously generated, then a variable is created with the value 'false'.
+If the data display region does have a class 'hidden' [ref 4], i.e. data hasn't been previously generated, then a variable is created with the value 'false'.
 If the 'hidden' class is not associated with the data display region the variable will take a value of 'true'.
 Once the nested If-else statement has concluded the neo_search_period function is called with the button ID and whether it has the associated 'hidden' class as its input arguments.